TopClips/Discord-LastJoined/README.md

 # VERSION 1.0

 ## ABOUT
 This discord bot is designed to help users by creating a voice channel wich always displays the last joined user of a discord server in a vc.
 It can only run on replit.
-You can run it [here]
+You can run it

 [![Remix on Replit](https://repl.it/badge/github/SudhanPlayz/Discord-MusicBot)](https://replit.com/@TopClips/LastJoined-2?v=1)
 ## SETUP